gerardinhoo/random_users/src/components/Hooks.md

 **useState:**
 The `UseState`Hook allow us to use state in functional components.

-- How to use useState in a functional component:
+**How to use useState in a functional component:**

-  1. First We just import them from React as shown below.
+- First We just import them from React as shown below:
   `import {useState} from React`
-  2. Then we initialize it as show below:
+- Then we initialize it as show below:
   `const [name, setName] = useState(" ")`
-  3. How to dynamically change State in react using `useState`?
+- How to dynamically change State in react using `useState`?
   `setName(Todd)`

 **useEffect:**
 According to the definition of the official documentation of React, The `UseEffect` Hook adds the ability to perform side effects from a function component.
 It serves the same purpose as componentDidMount, componentDidUpdate, and componentWillUnmount in React classes, but unified into a single API.

+- How to use useEffect in a functional component:

+  1. First We just import them from React as shown below.
+     `import {useEffect} from React`

 - Before the `useEffect` Hook, in order to fetch data from an external API for example we would do something like this: